-Emergency crews respond to church fire in North Baton Rouge Friday morning
+Mysterious morning church fire in North Baton Rouge leads to $150k in damages

 Latest Weather Blog

-Emergency crews respond to church fire in North Baton Rouge Friday morning
+Mysterious morning church fire in North Baton Rouge leads to $150k in damages

-BATON ROUGE - Crews with the Baton Rouge Fire Department responded to a church fire in North Baton Rouge early Friday morning.
+BATON ROUGE - The Baton Rouge Fire Department responded to a church fire in North Baton Rouge early Friday morning.

-The flames were found coming from Good Shepard Missionary Baptist Church, located in the 2900 block of Mission Drive.
+When crews arrived to the scene, they found smoke coming from Good Shepard Missionary Baptist Church, located at 2873 Mission Drive.

+BRFD officials say when they entered the church, they found fire coming from the pulpit and baptism area.

-BRFD officials say they responded to the call around 5:30 a.m. and by 6:25 a.m., the department told WBRZ the fire was under control.
+Crews responded to the call around 5:30 a.m. and by 6:05 a.m., the department told WBRZ the fire was under control.

-There are no reported injuries in the blaze and it is unclear at this time what ignited the flame, but the cause is under investigation.
+The department says the damage is ringing in at $100,000 for the building alone and another $50,000 in losses for the contents of the church.

+BRFD says the Louisiana State Fire Marshal’s Office brought a K-9 unit to assist Baton Rouge fire investigator.

 Trending News